 Tensorpack contains a small collection of common model primitives, such as conv/deconv, fc, bn, pooling layers.
-You do not need to learn them.
+However, tensorpack is model-agnostic, which means you can skip this tutorial and do not need to use tensorpack’s symbolic layers.

 Tensorpack will not add any more layers into its core library because this is

 not the focus of tensorpack, and there are many other alternative symbolic

 tf.layers or any other symbolic libraries inside tensorpack.

 If you use the tensorpack implementations, you can also benefit from